 Our approach to equity reflects the rural communities where our work is based.
 The voices and abilities of people living in rural places are often thought to be “less than” their urban counterparts.
 Disenfranchised rural populations are often invisible to the wider world.
 These are some of the people most impacted by climate change, clean water scarcity, environmental degradation, being left out of a clean energy future, and culturally and socially marginalized leading to being shut out of the democratic process.

 The work CURE leads on is in places that have historically been and continue to be landscapes that Indigenous people have a kinship with.
-This land holds witness to ethnic cleansing, genocide, and colonization of the Dakota people by European settlers.
+This land holds witness to ethnic cleansing, genocide, and colonization of the Dakota and Ojibwe people by European settlers.
 Knowing this history, CURE works to break the generational cycle of oppression and exclusion.

 We build on the past while simultaneously realizing not all outcomes were just or equitable.
 For most of human history, many people were not seen, heard, or included.
 Acknowledging the injustices of the past and working towards reconciliation is as integral to our work as weighing the impacts of our decisions today on future generations.
 The consequences of our actions will live on and we must create a future rooted in equity and justice.

 As an ever-evolving grassroots organization, CURE must practice equity, inclusion, and diversity in our day to day operations.
 Transformational progress outside the organization is impossible without acknowledging and including within it.
 We celebrate and incorporate the variety of ways that different populations know what they know, experience the world and that knowledge is not gained in one prescribed, top-down manner.